dgrtygry2/calculator/README.md

   never lose precision.
 - Internet connection capabilities which allows you to connect the calculator to the network.
 - Ability to shutdown windows from calculator!
 (This one was added cause it's cool and idk.
 I was bored.)
+- Update tool to be able to update the calculator.
 ## Getting started

 (NOTE: Basin Calculator can be downloaded from releases where a precompiled EXE of the calculator will be.)